PjgZSK/learn/opengl/helloTriangle.md

     ```
 * send vertex data at input to the first process of the graphics pipeline : vertex shader
     1. create memory on the GPU where we store the vertex data
-    2. configue how opengl should interpret the memory
+    2. configue how OpenGL should interpret the memory
     3. specify how to send the data to the graphics card
 * *vertex buffer objects(VBO)*
-    vbo is opengl object that has a unique ID.
+    vbo is OpenGL object that has a unique ID.
     we manage GPU's vertex memory by vbo that can store a large number of vertex data in GPU's memory. the advantage of using
         those buffer objects is that we can send large batches of data all at once to the graphics card, and keep it there if
         there's enough memory left, without having to send data one vertex at once.